 Admission is $7.00 for New Mexico residents and $12.00 for non-residents.
 Children under 16 are free.
-The Culture Pass includes the Museum of International Folk Art.
-Free docent-led tours are available daily at 10:30, 11:30 and 1:00.
-Check with the museum the day of to confirm tours.
+The Culture Pass mentioned above includes the Museum of International Folk Art.

 I also recommend sturdy shoes and dressing for an active, fun time.
-I wore flip flops and carried a backpack and found both unsuitable to climbing and sliding…and yes, there are ways to get around most of the climbing and sliding if that isn’t your thing, but I suggest activewear.
+I wore flip flops and carried a backpack and found both unsuitable to climbing and sliding, although I made it work.
+If I had a do-over, I would have dressed for the gym.

 4. Santa Fe Mountain Adventures

 If you are looking to get out and get adventurous, check out Santa Fe Mountain Adventures.
-I love getting outdoors but as a mom traveling alone with young kids, planning safe, appropriate day hikes is challenging.
+I love getting outdoors and discovering new hiking trails but as a mom traveling alone with young kids, planning safe, appropriate day hikes is challenging.
 You can research and hope for the best, but why do that when you’ve got some professional adventurers that will take care of the details for you?

 We did the Petroglyphs and Historic Route 66 tour in the Pinzegauer.
 A Pinzegauer is a Swiss Army transport vehicle that is awesome for off-roading.
 The tour we did took about two hours and picked us up and dropped us off at our hotel.

-If you want a longer-day activity or something more challenging, Santa Fe Mountain Adventures has some other options as well.
-Explore their website and see what appeals…we loved our tour in the Pinzegauer and will definitely look at doing a longer, more adventurous tour on a future visit.
+If you want a longer-day activity or something more challenging, Santa Fe Mountain Adventures has many options for great day trips.
+Explore their website and see what appeals.

 5. San Miguel Chapel